HuynhTrungKien/16-bit-RISC-CPU/README.md

 # 16-bit RISC CPU
 ---
 ## Abstract:
 This project presents the design and implementation of a 16-bit Reduced Instruction Set Computing (RISC) processor using the Verilog Hardware Description Language (HDL).
-The processor architecture consists of essential components, including the Arithmetic Logic Unit (ALU), Register File, Control Unit, and Memory.
+The processor architecture consists of essential components, including the Arithmetic Logic Unit (ALU), Register File, Control Unit, Interrupt Pending and Memory.
 The design was deployed on a Xilinx Basys 3 FPGA board to validate functionality.
 The proposed CPU is capable of fetching, decoding, and executing a set of 16-bit instructions.
-Experimental results demonstrate correct execution of arithmetic, logical, and control instructions, confirming the effectiveness of the design.
+Experimental results demonstrate correct execution of arithmetic, logical, and control instructions confirming the effectiveness of the design.
 This work provides a practical foundation for understanding computer architecture and can be extended for educational purposes or as a baseline for more advanced processors.
 ## Schematic:
 ![CPU](https://github.com/HuynhTrungKien/16-bit-RISC-CPU/blob/master/CPU.png)